brianrshort/responsive-portfolio/README.md

 I'll note here (since there was some confusion in the class slack) that I've intentionally used as little internal/external CSS as possible in order to maximize my work with bootstrap, which, in my understanding, was the point of hte assignment.
 (See below.)

+Here's the link to the live site: https://brianrshort.github.io/responsive-portfolio/

 Here are some screenshots of the final web page:

 ![Image of mobile site](Images/Mobile.png)